 The Civil Rights History Project

 The Civil Rights History Project, mandated by an Act of Congress in 2009, is a joint undertaking of the Smithsonian’s National Museum of African American History and Culture and the American Folklife Center in the Library of Congress.
-The project began with a nationwide survey of oral history collections (check it out here) and will culminate in a broad series of oral history interviews with civil rights movement veterans from coast to coast.
+The project began with a nationwide survey of oral history collections and culminated in a broad series of oral history interviews with civil rights movement veterans from coast to coast.
 Below, Judge Matthew Perry describes his first case (video from the NMAAHC):

-The SOHP conducted fifty oral history interviews in 2011 and this year has begun work on a second fifty.
-The interviews are being processed to join the collection at the Library of Congress and will join the collection at the NMAAHC.
+The SOHP conducted one hundred oral history interviews between 2011 and 2014.
+The interviews joined the collection at the Library of Congress and at the NMAAHC.
 Take a look at the video below to get a sense for what we learned.